How gaze attention works

 | `Explicit (Blueprint/C++)` | Slot was last set by a direct `SetObjectInAttention` call. |

 Gaze-driven updates only succeed when `AttentionSource` is `None` or `Gaze`.
 A direct call to `SetObjectInAttention` from Blueprint or C++ sets `AttentionSource` to `Explicit`, locking the slot.
-Gaze calls are silently rejected while the slot is locked.
+Gaze calls are rejected while the slot is locked, and the rejection logs a warning naming the object and the reason.
 To release an explicit lock, call `SetObjectInAttention` with an empty `FConvaiObjectEntry`.

 {% hint style="warning" %}